 - Atopic dermatitis (eczema), dry, itching that leads to swelling, cracking or scaliness.

 - Psoriasis, scaly skin that may swell or feel hot.

-- Raynaud’s phenomenon, periodic reduced blood flow to your fingers, toes or other body parts, causing numbness or skin color change.
+- Raynaud’s phenomenon, periodic reduced blood flow to your fingers, toes or other body parts, causing numbness or color change.

 - Rosacea, flushed, thick skin and pimples, usually on the face.

-- Vitiligo, patches of skin that lose pigment.
+- Vitiligo, patches that lose pigment.

 - Bacteria trapped in your pores or hair follicles.

 - Conditions that affect your thyroid, kidneys or immune system.